perladvent/perldotcom/content/article/_pub_1999_06_whitecamel.md

       "perl-mongers",
       "white-camel"
    ],
-   "title" : "White Camel Awards to be Presented at O'Reilly's Perl Conference 3.0", "categories" : "community",
+   "categories" : "community",
-   "slug" : "/pub/1999/06/whitecamel",
+   "slug" : "/pub/1999/06/whitecamel.html",
    "date" : "1999-06-28T00:00:00-08:00",
+   "title" : "White Camel Awards to be Presented at O'Reilly's Perl Conference 3.0", "draft" : null,
    "thumbnail" : null,
-   "draft" : null,
    "description" : " Coming soon - our nomination form for the first White Camel Awards.
 Let us know who you think has made outstanding contributions to Perl Advocacy, Perl User Groups, and the Perl Community.
-The White Camel awards will be presented...", "image" : null,
+The White Camel awards will be presented..."
-   "authors" : [
-      "perldotcom"
-   ]
 }